manolte96/react/README.md

-# app-man2 contains all the relevant code for this assignment
+# app-man2 contains all the code for this assignment